Left-exact Localizations of $\infty$-Topoi II: Grothendieck Topologies: Topologies

 \begin{proof} The following square is cartesian, since $v$ is a monomorphism.

 Thus, $vu\in \cM\Rightarrow u\in \cM$, since $\cM$ is closed under base change. \end{proof}

-\begin{lemma}[Grothendieck topology associated to an acyclic class] If $\cA$ is an acyclic class (for example a congruence) in a topos $\cE$, then the class $\Mono \cap \cA$ of monomorphisms in $\cA$ is a Grothendieck topology.
-Moreover, this topology is the maximal topology included in $\cA$. \end{lemma}
+\begin{lemma}[Extended Grothendieck topology associated to an acyclic class] If $\cA$ is an acyclic class (for example a congruence) in a topos $\cE$, then the class $\im \cA = \Mono \cap \cA$ of monomorphisms in $\cA$ (see \cref{lem:imagepretopo}) is an extended Grothendieck topology. \end{lemma}

-\begin{proof} Let us show first that if $\cA$ is an acyclic class, then the intersection $\cG:=\cA\cap\Mono$ is a Grothendieck topology.
+\begin{proof} Let $\cA$ be an acyclic class, we put $\cG:=\cA\cap\Mono$.
 The class $\cG$ contains the isomorphisms and it is closed under composition and base changes, since this is true of the classes $\cA$ and $\Mono$.
-The class $\cA$ is local, since an acyclic class is local by \cref{omnibus-acyclic}.
+The class $\cA$ is local, since an acyclic class is local by \cref{acyclic-is-local}.
 The class of monomorphisms $\Mono$ is also local by \cref{monoarelocal}.
 Hence their intersection $\cG$ is a local class.
 If $u:A\to B$ and $v:B\to C$ are monomorphisms and $vu\in \cG$, let us show that $v\in \cG$.
 Since it is a local class, $\cG$ is closed under base changes and $u\in \cG$ by \cref{remGroth}.
 Thus, $v\in \cA$, since an acyclic class has the right cancellation property by \cref{acyclic-cancell}.
-But then, $v\in \cG = \cA\cap\Mono$ and this completes the proof that $\cG$ is a Grothendieck topology.
-If $\cG'$ is a Grothendieck topology and $\cG'\subseteq \cA$, then $\cG'\subseteq \cA\cap \Mono$, since $\cG'\subseteq\Mono$.
-This proves the maximality statement. \end{proof}
+But then, $v\in \cG = \cA\cap\Mono$ and this completes the proof that $\cG$ is an extended Grothendieck topology. \end{proof}